DIRECTOR: Cate Shortland

-Clare is an Australian Photojournalist who is holidaying in Berlin.
+Clare is an Australian photojournalist who is holidaying in Berlin, Germany.
 One day while out exploring the city, Clare meets Andi.
-He's good looking and charismatic local.
+He's a good-looking guy and quite a charismatic local.
 After a night of partying, they end up going back to his place and sleeping together.
-When Andi goes to work in the morning.
-Clare tries to leave his apartment and realises he may have accidentally locked her in.
-Clare will soon discover that she was locked in the apartment on purpose and has no intention of letting her leave ever again.
+When Andi goes to work in the morning, Clare tries to leave his apartment and realises he may have accidentally dead-locked her in.
+She will soon discover that she was locked in the apartment on purpose and has no intention of letting her leave ever again.

 I went into Berlin Syndrome completely blind.
 I hadn't seen any promotional material for this one at all before going into it.
 But just going off the title alone.
 I had gathered that this movie would be about someone who falls in love with their kidnapper.
-Berlin was going to be the location and this title was clearly a play on the whole Stockholm Syndrome condition.
-I wasn't sure what route this movie would take but I got a pretty good idea of what this would be like on a tonal level.
+Berlin was going to be the location, and this title was clearly a play on the whole Stockholm Syndrome condition.
+I wasn't sure what route this movie would take, but I had a good idea of what this would be like on a tonal level.
 But boy was I very wrong.

 Berlin Syndrome is a movie that was a bit of a mixed bag for me.
-While I quite liked this movie, it's hard to say that this is a story that a lot of people will walk out of and love.
+While I quite liked this movie, it's hard to say that this is a story that a lot of people will walk out of and love or even enjoy.
 Berlin Syndrome is one dark and unpleasant little movie.
-This is not a very nice experience.
-While the first fifteen minutes of the movie provides the audience with a sense of wanderlust and hope.
+This is not a very lovely experience.
+While the first fifteen minutes of the film provides the audience with a sense of wanderlust and hope.
 That is quickly dashed when we start to get a sense that our lead character may have gotten herself into something that she can't get out of.
-The next hour and a half, while not harrowing is still uncomfortable to watch.
+The next hour and a half, while not exactly a harrowing film, it's still uncomfortable to watch.

 For most of this movie.
 We witness a woman who is confined to an apartment, which appears to be in an abandoned building and she is emotionally and physically abused.
-Her identification and her passport are taken off her and she is left to basically suffer with a man she trusted.
-What I think the film gets right is the tone and atmosphere.
-Being that we are stuck with her as the outside world moves on, I felt they captured the isolation well.
-I sat there wondering will her parents back in Australia try and find her?
+Her identification and her passport are taken off of her, and she is simply left to fend for herself and suffer with a man she trusted.
+What I think the film gets right are the tone and atmosphere.
+Being that we are stuck with her as the outside world happily moves on, I felt that they captured this isolation well.
+I sat there wondering will her parents back in Australia ever try and find her?
 Will they call the authorities?
 But we never see that happen.

 Another element of the film that I really enjoyed was the cinematography and visual aesthetic.
-For a film that is so dark in tone and themes.
+For a movie that is so dark in tone and with its themes.
 I thought that Cate Shortland and her crew brought a very dream-like quality to it.
 Just like Somersault, there was still beauty to be found in such darkness and brutality.
-There is a scene towards the end of the film where Andi and Clare are in walking in the forest and it was gorgeous.
+There is a moment towards the end of the film where Andi and Clare are in walking in the forest, and it was gorgeous.
 The seasons of Berlin are captured so beautifully.
 The visual works as a way to tell how long she has been left in this apartment.

 DEATH TOLL: 2